Website accessed: 25 August 2020

-Bariatric surgery is an umbrella term used to describe a number of surgical procedures known as weight loss surgery.
+Bariatric surgery is an umbrella term used to describe a number of surgical procedures also known as weight loss surgery.
 These procedures limit the amount of food that can be put in the body, thereby reducing calorie content and leading to weight loss.
 If you have a BMI above then it’s likely that you may be a good candidate for the surgery.

 Your surgeon will discuss with you the options and the long-term goals you have, as well as the pros and cons of each type of weight loss procedure.
 The most common bariatric surgeries are outlined below:

 The gastric bypass and the small intestine are divided.
 The bottom end of the small intestine is joined to the smaller stomach pouch, which effectively means that any food passing into the stomach bypasses the larger part of the stomach and small intestine.
-This works to achieve weight loss in two ways: the stomach is smaller so less food is consumed before feeling full and the shortened small intestine means that less calories are absorbed.
+This works to achieve weight loss in two ways: the stomach is smaller so less food is consumed before feeling full and the shortened small intestine means that fewer calories are absorbed.

 The sleeve gastrectomy also restricts calorie intake, but around 80% of the stomach is removed, leaving a small tubular pouch.

-Most bariatric surgery is performed laparascopically (keyhole surgery) nowadays.
-Recovery time is quicker as there are not long incision wounds to recovery from.
-The surgery generally takes a few hours.
+Most bariatric surgery is performed laparoscopically (keyhole surgery).
+Recovery time using this technique is quicker as there are not long incision wounds to recover from.

 You will be given dietary advice and an exercise program to follow.
 This is when you will need to radically alter your mindset in order to achieve your weight loss goals.
 It won’t be easy for the first month or so after surgery.
 Your body will have massive adjustments to make and you will feel tired, and possibly a little depressed.
 You will be advised to participate in various post-op weight loss programs.

 The cost of bariatric surgery in Mexico varies depending on the exact procedure, but on average it costs US $5,400 (CAN $7,000; UK £3,700; EURO €4,800; AUS $7,200).